thiagolouf/inkdesk-companion/README.md

 The goal is to create a minimal, distraction-free device that displays important daily information such as time, weather, and environment data.

+#### and why i created it?
+im neurodivergent and yea this could really help me on my day to day tbh um

 ## stuff it haves/does

 - To-do list display